dwp/dataworks-emr-relauncher/README.md

 |LOG_LEVEL| INFO |The logging level of the Lambda|No|
 |SNS_TOPIC_ARN|The arn of the sns topic to send restart messages to|Yes|
 |TABLE_NAME|The arn of the DynamoDb table to query for Emr data|Yes|

+## Local Setup

+A Makefile is provided for project setup.

+Run `make setup-local` This will create a Python virtual environment and install and dependencies.

 ## Testing